-Spain's Socialists win EU, local ballots in boost for Sanchez
+Spain's Socialists win EU ballot, local vote fragmented

 Junqueras is in jail during his trial over the independence attempt.

-Additional reporting by Elena Rodriguez; Writing by Ingrid Melander; Editing by Frances Kerry and Andrew Heavens
+Additional reporting by Elena Rodriguez; Writing by Ingrid Melander; Editing by Frances Kerry, Andrew Heavens and Bill Trott